chebbifiras221/nasa-react-app/README.md

+# Note:
+This app shows the APOD (Astronomy Picture of the Day) from NASA's website using it's API

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.